drsanches/photobooth/readme.md

 ---

 ## ELK-stack
 ELK-stack (Elasticsearch, Logstash and Kibana) is used for monitoring.
+This stack is heavy, so for lightweight log monitoring **Dozzle** can be used.

 ### How to run
 ELK can be run in docker.